ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 print("The kingdom backup has been done!")
 ```

 Notice that this script uses the `copy2` function in the Shutil module.
-All we have to do now is to edit this function in the `/usr/lib/python3.8/shutil.py` file we have write access on and when this function will be call by the `/home/morpheus/restore.py` script run by Morpheus, our extra code will be executed.
+All we have to do now is to edit this function in the `/usr/lib/python3.8/shutil.py` file we have write access to and when this function is called by the `/home/morpheus/restore.py` script run by Morpheus, our extra code will be executed.
 ```python
 def copy2(src, dst, *, follow_symlinks=True):
     """